f5devcentral/f5-automation-labs/docs/class1/lab_environments/udf.rst

 Using HiDPI Displays (RDP & Windows)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ..
 WARNING:: Do these steps BEFORE you connect via RDP.
-Choose ONE.
+Choose ONE only.
    Do not do both.

-If you are using a Hi Resolution Display on Windows we recommend that you either:
+If you are using Hi Resolution Display on Windows, we recommend that you either:

-- **RECOMMENDED:** Resize your display to 1080p (1920 x 1080)
+- **RECOMMENDED:** Resize your display to 1080p (1920 x 1080) or
 - Use your RDP clients "Zoom" funcitonality to increase the size

 Resize your display (Windows 10) - RECOMMENDED